Deploying Grafana to Kubernetes

 gcloud container clusters create mycluster --zone europe-west1-b

-Change "mycluster" for a cluster name of your choice and make sure to use your preferred zone.
+Change "mycluster" for a cluster name of your choice and use your preferred zone.

 NAME LOCATION MASTER_VERSION MASTER_IP MACHINE_TYPE NODE_VERSION NUM_NODES STATUS